tributech-solutions/tributech-docs/docs/tributech_node/API_integration.md

 ___
 *** NOTE ***
+Additionally in a case of an error delivery we implemented an back-off redelivery mechanism.

+A error delivery may occur in following situations:
+- Network is not available
+- Endpoint described within the subscription is not reachable
+- Endpoint returns something else then a HTTP 200 (OK)

-Additionally in a case of an error delivery we implemented an back-off mechanism which tries to redeliver the events which could not be send successfully.
-In order to provide a stable redelivery we have divided the Webhook Events in two catagories :
+In order to provide a stable redelivery we divided the Webhook Events in two catagories :

 1. Event QOS = 1 , high frequency events (like data received)
 2. Event QOS = 2, standard frequency events